Rossklot/hello-world/README.md

 Hi Humans!

 Rossklot here, I like SQL language and human languagues.
-I Just found out Python have a language too :)
+I Just found out Pythons have a language too :)